MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/use-namespaces-with-the-wsdl-proxy-in-the-wcf-lob-adapter-sdk.md

 ---
 description: "Learn more about: Use namespaces with the WSDL-Proxy in the WCF LOB Adapter SDK"
-title: "Use namespaces with the WSDL-Proxy in the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Use namespaces with the WSDL-Proxy in the WCF LOB Adapter SDK" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 781d20fa-83e3-42fa-866e-5650d5eb71a7
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Use namespaces with the WSDL-Proxy in the WCF LOB Adapter SDK
 The [!INCLUDE[afproductnamelong](../../includes/afproductnamelong-md.md)] generates WSDL and proxies for an adapter using values supplied by the developer using the [!INCLUDE[afdevwizardnamelong](../../includes/afdevwizardnamelong-md.md)] or specified in code through modification of the SERVICENAMESPACE private variable and/or the `Namespace` property of the adapter.